UBC-ECESS/EcessDiscordBot/README.md

 #### Course Info

 Course info can be attained with `!courseinfo <course>`.
 Note that the course structure should be DEPT### (case-insensitive).
 The command scrapes the UBC Course Schedule, so the data should be up-to-date.
 If it fails, use `!prereq <course>` instead.
+If retrieval fails, the command will attempt to fetch the course from a cached version of the schedule.

 #### Repl